-Evernote is just one of those ubiquitous, omnipresent apps that has a seemingly endless amount of uses and is on almost every platform imaginable.
+Evernote is just one of those ubiquitous, omnipresent apps that has a seemingly endless amount of uses is on almost every platform imaginable.
 It was even featured on an Android-powered refrigerator once.

 : So, first things first: How many versions of Evernote are there for all the various wearables products out there?

-Mehers: If I compare building Evernote for the original Galaxy Gear with building Evernote for Android Wear, a couple of things come to mind: both apps have a similar [software] architecture, with a watch-based component that talks to a phone-based component.
+Mehers: If I compare building Evernote for the original Galaxy Gear with building Evernote for Android ar, a couple of things come to mind: both apps have a similar [software] architecture, with a watch-based component that talks to a phone-based component.
 The watch-based part of the app was different in each case, even though they are both Android-based, which was a challenge.
-They also had very different mechanisms for communicating between the watch and the phone.
+They also had very different mechanisms for communicating between the watch the phone.

-Greenbot: What's one feature you wish you could magically make work on Evernote for wearables that you haven’t quite figured out how to implement just yet?
+: at’s one feature you wish you could magically make work on Evernote for wearables that you haven’t quite figured out how to implement just yet?

 Mehers: This is a tough one.
-I love imagining Evernote doing something, and then making it real—that is the magic of software development for me.
+I love imagining Evernote doing something, then making it real—that is the magic of software development for me.

-If Evernote could somehow work out what it was I wanted when I glanced at my watch, and presented it to me on my watch without me having to do anything, that would be cool.
-In fact, we are trying to do exactly that: we have a whole team at Evernote, the Augmented Intelligence team, that are looking at all kinds of contextual prompts such as the time of day, your location, who you are with, and what you are doing to work out what information you are likely to need at the moment.
+If Evernote could somehow work out what it was I wanted when I glanced at my watch, presented it to me on my watch without me having to do anything, that would be cool.
+In fact, we are trying to do exactly that: we have a whole team at Evernote, the Augmented Intelligence team, that are looking at all kinds of contextual prompts such as the time of day, your location, who you are with, what you are doing to work out what information you are likely to need at the moment.

 : Is there a neat feature in Evernote for wearables that users might not be aware of?

 Mehers: I am an Android user.
 I think I started around 2010.
-I am currently using the Nexus 5, which I like because it sports a stock Android experience and supports the latest and greatest Google Android offerings—and of course, Evernote runs very well on it!
+I am currently using the Nexus 5, which I like because it sports a stock Android experience supports the latest greatest Android offerings— of course, Evernote runs very well on it!

-Greenbot: What's one Android app that you just can’t live without?
+: at’s one Android app that you just can’t live without?
 Besides your own, of course!